mendersoftware/mender-docs/09.Add-ons/05.Orchestrator/50.Interface-protocol/docs.md

-`Cleanup` executes unconditionally at the end of all the other states, regardless of all outcomes. `Cleanup` can be used to clean up various temporary files that might have been used during an update, but should not be used to make any system changes.
+`Cleanup` executes unconditionally at the end of all the other states, regardless of all outcomes. `Cleanup` can be used to clean up various temporary files that might have been used during an update, but should not be used to make any changes.
 For example, cleaning up an update that has failed, returning it to the previous state, should rather be done in the `ArtifactRollback` state.
 However, rollback data that has been kept around in order to facilite a rollback (which never happened), should be cleaned up in